leovujanic/codility/README.md

 Codility links can be found in comments.

+## Web interface - Task list and task runner

+Web root directory is `src/web` and entry script is `index.php`

 ## Tests

 There are some unit test and you can run them by calling